wrewsama/obsidian-vault/Main Notes/Clean Architecture.md

     - group classes that change for the same reason, at the same time.
 The inverse applies too
 - Common Reuse Principle
     - Don't force users of a component to depend on things they don't need

+## Coupling
+- no dependency cycles
+- depend in the direction of stability
+    - unstable (likely to change) components should depend on stable ones, not the other way around
+- a component should be as abstract as it is stable
+    - measured by the ratio of abstract classes/interfaces to total classes

 ---
 Source: https://www.goodreads.com/book/show/18043011-clean-architecture